isl-org/OpenBot/controller/web-server/README.md

 - The OpenBot controller operates on a cloud server accessible remotely via the internet.
 Clients can seamlessly access the controller directly, allowing for a convenient ``sign-in`` process using their Google accounts.
 Moreover, on the robot app, clients utilize the ``same email ID`` as their web controller login for authentication.
+This implementation ensures that there are no cross-connections between servers and clients.

 - The server is hosted at ``ws://verdant-imported-peanut.glitch.me`` using a secure WebSocket connection, ensuring swift and reliable communication.
 This setup empowers clients with the ability to connect and control the robot from any